silbermoewe/posts-2014/lecce.md

 ![](IMG_8219)

-In that time, however, we manage to have a nice walk through the centrum and its many churches, eat in both a regional organic bistro and huge local pizzeria, sit in cafes to update this blog (!) and study a bit, among good coffee and traditional baked sweeties.
+In that time, however, we manage to have a nice walk through the centrum and its many churches, eat in both a regional organic bistro and a huge local pizzeria, sit in cafes to update this blog (!) and study a bit, among good coffee and traditional baked sweeties.

 ![](IMG_8231)
 ![](IMG_8234)

 To try our luck, we drive to Maratea.
-I cross my finger that we can enjoy it like when I was there some years ago.
+I cross my finger that we can enjoy it like I did when I was there some years ago.